 ¤ Conductive silver paste: Yosoar FAQ guide

-I know that you are looking for a suitable conductive silver paste.
+I know that you are looking for a suitable silver paste.
 Maybe you want to know more information about the conductive silver paste.
-Therefore, this guide will answer all the questions you have been asking about conductive silver paste.
-Do you want to understand the composition, performance, quality and application of conductive silver paste?
+Therefore, this guide will answer all the questions you have been asking about silver paste.
+Do you want to understand the composition, performance, quality and application of conductive silver?
 This guide contains all the information you need.
 Please continue reading, and Yosoar will give you a satisfactory answer.

 ¤ Which aspects of conductive silver paste can be used?

 After screen printing, leveling, drying, sintering and other processes, silver paste can form a conductive network on the ceramic substrate to make thick, thin film integrated circuits and resistors, carbon film potentiometers, round chip tantalum capacitors, Electronic components such as membrane switches, flexible circuits, and ceramic capacitors.
 Solar cell electrodes, light-emitting diodes (LED), organic light-emitting diodes (OLED), printing and inkjet printing high-resolution electrical conductors, conductive adhesives, sensitive components, etc. can be seen everywhere.

 ¤ How to treat conductive silver paste?

 The material industry has an increasing demand for conductive silver paste with silver and other metal powders as the conductive functional phase, and the technical requirements are getting higher and higher.
 In simple terms, silver paste refers to the silver paste that is printed on the substrate to enable it to conduct current and eliminate the ability to accumulate static charge.
 It is generally printed on non-conductive substrates such as plastic, glass, ceramics, and cardboard.
 Conductive paste is composed of conductive phase silver powder, binder, solvent and trace additives to improve performance.
 It can be divided into polymer conductive paste and sintered conductive paste.